 You can further add performance data of past marketing campaigns to check what worked and what didn’t – it gives the AI model more context to work with.
 You will have to tweak your prompts to get efficient outputs, but the results are well worth it.
 Who knows, it might just help you create an ad that goes viral!

 Brands can use them to validate their product designs before launching them in public.
 For example, they can test how well the user interface and interactions work in a relatively risk-free environment (since they won’t have to test it on actual customers).
-Doing so will help them refine the overall product user experience (UX) and greatly reduce the likelihood of issues popping up when the product is officially launched, thus bringing in new users and reducing customer churn.
+Doing so will help them refine the overall product user experience (UX) and greatly reduce the likelihood of issues popping up when the product is officially launched, bringing in new users and reducing customer churn.

 To learn more about the applications of synthetic users in marketing and user testing, read our post titled “13 Practical Use Cases of Synthetic Research by Delve AI.”